WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 The first thing that you will need to decide when making a function is which method of calculating the function to use:

 1. **Regular:** Recommended per CellProfiler to use on a dataset where for majority of the objects in an image are evenly dispersed and covers most of the image (e.g., little background area).
 This method will create the function based on each pixel in an image.
 2. **Background:** Recommended per CellProfiler to use on a dataset where based on images, the pattern of uneven illumination is the same between the background and objects.
 I personally have found that this can be hard to tell and it take trial and error to find if this method works best on your dataset.
-This method finds the minimum pixel intensity in multiple "blocks" that set across the image/
+This method finds the minimum pixel intensity in multiple "blocks" that set across the image.

 When using the **Regular** method, make sure that `Rescale the illumination function` is turned on since this is a required parameter.
 This is the opposite for the **Background** method, make sure that this same parameter is **turned off**, or it will cause this function to break and produce bad results.